 The collaboration of EuroTech Universities research groups focuses in particular on the intersections of Big Data and Health and Big Data and Transport.
 A number of workshops have been hosted and co-organised by the Brussels Office:

-The EuroTech Universities are currently in the process of exploring synergies between their individual curricula in Data Management and Data Science.
+The EuroTech Universities are exploring synergies between their individual curricula in Data Management and Data Science.
 This could possibly lead to more enhanced cooperation and joint curriculum development across all educational levels.

 DTU – Bjarne Kjær Ersbøll, DTU Compute